wavefrontHQ/docs/pages/doc/derived_metrics.md

 ## Derived Metrics Basics

 You can customize how often the derived metric executes, and how many minutes of results we include.

 * **Execute the query every N minutes**: By default, Wavefront executes the derived metric query every 1 minute.
 Use this setting to adjust the execution interval.

-* **Include results in the last N minutes**: By default, Wavefront uses the last 5 minutes as the time window for the derived metrics query.
-The results of the query are ingested back into Wavefront and will overwrite existing data in the last N minutes for the derived metric.
-Use this setting to adjust the time window of the query.
+* **Include results in the last N minutes**: By default, Wavefront uses the last 5 minutes as the time window for the derived metrics query to account for possible delays in the upstream metric pipeline.
+The results of the query are ingested back into Wavefront and  overwrite existing data in the last N minutes for the derived metric.
+You can adjust the time window of the query with this setting.

-Derived metrics created and metrics points scanned apply to your data ingestion and data scan rates.
+**Note**: We recommend that the **Includes...** setting is always larger than the **Execute** setting.

 ## Creating and Managing Derived Metrics